A truth we must understand and a question we must answer.

 It is misguided to think that the full intention of common life in Christian community can be accomplished in formal gatherings of a local Church.

 Mutual caring and accountability must reach well beyond gatherings in a Church building.
-Nor does it always necessitate structured contact through programs.
+This should go well beyond structured contact through church programs.

 - Is it possible to obstruct the ministry of the Spirit with structures?